W. Lister Lister: Biography

-After serving four years at sea as a ship's engineer, he settled in London in 1884, where he began painting professionally as well as teaching.
+After four years at sea as a ship's engineer, he settled in London in 1884, where he began painting professionally as well as teaching.
 During his stay there, he exhibited at the Royal Society of British Artists, the Royal Institute of Oil Painters and several others.
 He returned to Sydney in 1888 where he began producing the seascapes and coastal scenes for which he is best known.
 He joined the Royal Art Society of New South Wales, and remained with that organization when several artists broke away to form the "Society of Artists, Sydney" in 1907.
 During this time, he also became a trustee of the National Art Gallery of New South Wales and served as vice-president from 1919 until his death.

 In 1898 he had a successful showing at the Exhibition of Australian Art in the Grafton Galleries, London.
 That same year, he received his first Wynne Prize.
 In 1899, he married Bessie Enid Jenkins, a divorcée.
 He was a regular exhibitor at Anthony Hordern's art gallery from 1919 to 1940.
 Margaret Preston cited him as an early influence.
 He was known for his preference for very large canvases.

-He was struck by a taxi in Mosman; suffering severe head injuries from which he died a few hours later.
+He was struck by a taxi cab driver in Mosman; suffering severe head injuries from which he died a few hours later.
 In his obituary in the Sydney Morning Herald they made note of the fact that the driver was a woman.
 He was survived by a daughter.
 His wife had predeceased him in 1935.